Day 33 - The Road to Bilbao

 It’s the first morning that’s started with wiping condensation for a while!
 It was more chilly last night than we’ve been used to lately and the windows are dripping.
-The sun is having a go at breaking through now and we appear closer to the river than I remember being last night!

 Some of the village sits on top of the natural tunnel created by the river, which we were expecting to see … just not the size of it.
 We drive round to the village car park and walk a circuit, following the path through tunnel, up through the village to the viewpoint and then wind back down to the arch and the car park.
+It certainly is a beautiful village, it’s incredibly well kept and really distinctive.
+It applied for the ‘most beautiful’ rating in 2022 when it was the only village to join the list and it’s justifiably proud, displaying its awards at every corner.

 It’s a narrow canyon, between high rocky walls and an easy but steepish walk to reach a really unusual waterfall ending on a huge limestone deposit with mineral lined pools below.
 It’s possible to walk behind the water which falls gently enough to be blown about by the wind and it’s hard to avoid the spray.
 No great hike and well worth the effort!